-It was like the curtains had been drawn open at Porthtowan for this re-visit, the first clear day after a spell of low pressure and misty beaches.
+It was like the curtains had been drawn open at Porthtowan on the first clear day after a spell of low pressure and misty beaches.
 The beach was alive with people enjoying the sunshine at the weekend.
 The weather was mild and the breakers were spectacular, making fine surf for those in the sea.
-This beach here is a social hub, with a great sense of community, all generations enjoying time together in a wonderful environment.
+This beach here is a social hub with a great sense of community, all generations enjoying time together in a wonderful environment.

 With lifeguard John, who explains this beach’s place in the local community.

-What a place to celebrate the first year of manonabeach, 20,000 visits to the site since mid December and nearly 80,000 views of the films in the year, so thank you.
+What a place to celebrate the first year of manonabeach®, so thank you all for watching.
 Porthtowan was wild and exuberant in the morning, the power of the sea awesome.
 The sky reflected the cathartic nature of the moment.
-It’s some kind of magic, all your hopes and fears encapsulated in a shaft of light through black clouds, a backdrop to the racing sea and sky against the beach.
+It’s a kind of magic, like all your hopes and fears are encapsulated in a shaft of light through black clouds, a backdrop to the racing sea and the sky against the beach.

 Glynis, at home on the beach.